llvm-mos/llvm-mos-sdk/README.md

 working LLVM-MOS compiler, which can be found in the current SDK release.
 Accordingly, make sure to install the SDK first using the instructions above.

-### Note for Windows users

-It is recommended to [enable Developer Mode in Settings](ms-settings:developers) so that symlinks work correctly during the installation process.

-Microsoft officially deploys CMake and Ninja as part of Visual Studio if "C++ CMake tools for Windows" enabled in the Visual Studio Installer.
-If this is installed, the following steps may be performed from an "x64 Native Tools Command Prompt" in the Start Menu.

 ### Install ninja

 For the steps below to work as-is, you'll need to install Ninja, the fast,